Work and family

-Fostering a culture of workplace flexibility for family responsibilities can help to achieve a more productive work environment.
-From reduced absenteeism to improved job satisfaction, there are significant benefits for employees and employers in achieving a work and family balance.
+Best practice employers foster flexibility to achieve a better balance between work and family responsibilities for all employees.
+From reduced absenteeism to improved productivity and job satisfaction, there are significant benefits for employees and employers in providing flexibilities for work and family balance.

 - the advantages of working at best practice